intel/xpumanager/doc/CLI_user_guide.md

   -h,--help                   Print this help message and exit

-  -d,--device                 The device id to query -t,--tile                   The device tile ID to query -m,--metrics                Metrics type to collect raw data, options.
+  -d,--device                 The device id to query -t,--tile                   The device tile ID to query.
+If the device has only one tile, this parameter should not be specified.
+  -m,--metrics                Metrics type to collect raw data, options.
 Separated by the comma.
                                 0. GPU Utilization (%), GPU active time of the elapsed time, per tile
-                                1. GPU Power (W), per GPU
+                                1. GPU Power (W), per tile
                                 2. GPU Frequency (MHz), per tile
                                 3. GPU Core Temperature (Celsius Degree), per tile
                                 4. GPU Memory Temperature (Celsius Degree), per tile